jollyjinx/encfs.macosx/README.md

 encFS with osxfuse
 ==================

+Be aware that the patches are already inside the official homebrew encfs package.
+So no need to use this if you are on Mavericks.
+For 10.8 it might be helpful.

 1.7.4 Version of encfs (http://www.arg0.net/encfs) has problems with links on Mac OS X. This is a script to get a working version of encfs on Mavericks.
 Checkout git version 36d6c6cbd for a version that works on Mountain Lion.

 It uses Homebrew (http://mxcl.github.com/homebrew/) and osxfuse (http://osxfuse.github.com).